Skip to Content

 Past continuous for actions happening over a period of time in the past

-The past simple is used for actionA general term expressing that somebody or something does somethings that took place over a complete period of timeA period of time that has finished and does not include the time of speaking.
-E.g.: Geoffrey didn’t go skiing last year. ("last year") in the past.
-This period is expressed with a time expressionA word or group of words used in a particular situation.
-E.g.: Good morning, at six, on the sofa, however, the exact time may or may not be mentioned.
+The past simple is used for actions that took place over a complete period of time in the past.
+This period is expressed with a time expression; however, the exact time may or may not be mentioned:

-The perfect continuous "aspect"
+The perfect continuous aspect

 have + been + verb-ing